 I wrote the content for a talk I was due to give at Airfield Festival of Food in Dundrum, Dublin 14 but the venue for my talk didn’t lend itself to listing off a string practical tips so I changed the topic to a more general look at the benefits of sustainable living.
-Not being one to waste (zero waste joke!) information I’ve turned the content for my Food Waste talk into this post.
+Not being one to waste (zero waste joke!) information I’ve turned the content for my Food Waste talk into this article.
 Enjoy!

 - Cook as much as you can from scratch.
 Not only does this help to reduce packaging and cost less, you know exactly what you’re eating.